danieljmg/SPLs-BitBlasting-URS/README.md

       5. We need to run the KS-Test.
 For this, open Firefox web-explorer, access *https://www.wessa.net/rwasp_Reddy-Moores%20K-S%20Test.wasp* and paste each case study from the previous point to check if it pass it (if it is below critical value of 95% confidence compared to a KS Table).

 **RQ4: "*Can existing SAT-analyses of SPLs use Bit-Blasted Propositional Formulas?*"**

+NOTE: In case that we want to just sample, there are Bash scripts for each model and number of samples tested in the research (i.e., *100*, *300*, *500*) at: */home/caosd/Desktop/UFscripts/SharpSATSampling* as well as a generic one (*generic.sh*).
+In case of the specific ones, you must run them accessing the folder with the name of the feature model and execute the desired number of samples in the LXTerminal:  *./NUMBER_OF_SAMPLES.sh*.
+In case of the generic one, two input parameters must be declared, number of samples and the name of the DIMACS model located at the folder *featuremodels*, for example:  *./generic.sh 100 Dune*.
+Every execution result is equally available at */home/caosd/samples/sat/*.

 The steps to re-produce RQ4 are: